Welcome to the Longview website

 Neville Butler Memorial Prize

-Two final initiatives s reflected particularly the continuities between Neville Butler’s life and work first as Professor of Child Health in Bristol University and then in developing the whole field, latterly through ICCS and through Longview’s mission and achievements.
+Two final initiatives reflected particularly the continuities between Neville Butler’s life and work first as Professor of Child Health in Bristol University and then in developing the whole field, latterly through ICCS and through Longview’s mission and achievements.
 His life was commemorated in two ways.
-Through money from the Neville Butler Memorial Fund and generous support from the UK Economic and Social Research Council (ESRC), the Neville Butler memorial prize competition was established and ran for annually for four years.
+Through generous support from the Neville Butler Memorial Fund and from the UK Economic and Social Research Council (ESRC), the Neville Butler memorial prize competition was established and ran annually for four years.
 An award of £5000 was given to the post-doctoral (or equivalent experience) early career longitudinal researcher who produced the best essay on their longitudinal research.
 Prize winners were:

 2011 - Dr. Laura Howe, (University of Bristol)